 She never completed the sentence.

 She pitched forward onto her hands and knees and vomited all over my feet.
 I froze in horror as two slices and a Coke and a scoop of ice cream spread over my sneakers and onto the sidewalk around me.
 Worse, everybody in the shop had seen and ran to the glass to gape at me.
-Even the chef stopped flipping pizzas and came to the window in his apron to have a look.
+Even the chef stopped flipping dough and came to the window in his apron to have a look.

 She rolled back into a sitting position with her head in her hands and her elbows on her knees.
 I was still frozen into position, feeling the warmth seeping into my socks.

 “Can you get me some water?” she finally croaked out.
-I nodded dumbly and duck-walked back into the pizza place, trying to ignore the SQUISH SQUISH sounds emanating from sneakers.
+I nodded dumbly and duck-walked back into the pizza place, trying to ignore the SQUISH SQUISH sounds emanating from my sneakers.
 It was as quiet as a church inside.
 I went up to the counter and asked the guy behind it for a cup of water.
 He handed to me, grinning so widely I thought his ears were going to fall off.
 I turned around and saw people in the shop snickering and shoving their fists into their mouths.
 Yeah, fuck all you.

 Outside I handed her the water.
-She drank half of it, and then decided it would be a good idea to fling the rest of it onto her pile of sick on the sidewalk, splattering my jeans in the process.
+She drank half of it, then decided it would be a good idea to fling the rest of it onto her pile of sick on the sidewalk, splattering my jeans in the process.
 Then she leaped to her feet, yanked her bike towards her, jumped on it and sped off like a maniac.
 I tore after her, but she was really moving.
 Of course, halfway down the road she crashed for the twentieth time, this time into another garbage can.
 BAM!

 This gave me the opportunity to catch up with her.
 She sat there in a tangled heap and pulled her helmet off and flung it away.
 I dropped down next to her, trying to catch my breath.